pastas/pastas/doc/developers/contributing.rst

 .. note::
     To make sure your code is up to standards, you can run the following:
-    - ruff check --select-extend I --fix
+    - ruff check --extend-select I --fix
     - ruff format
     Or use the git pre-commit hook by installing it with `pip install pre-commit` and running `pre-commit install` in the active python